 And you can dig down even deeper by taking a look at the Behavior tab, which includes Site Content.
 Here you can access which pages your site audience is visiting and learn how long they’re staying on each.
 Discover exactly which blog posts, videos, and pages are the most popular.
 Then you can take action based on these analytics to give your audience more of what they like or what you know they’re looking for because the data tells you.

 If you’re using social media, free or paid, you have a whole host of free audience data at your fingertips.
 Facebook Insights, Twitter, and LinkedIn Analytics each provide full audience overviews, including age interests, country, region, and more.

 Of course, you can use this information to optimize which content you share on which social network, and when you can also combine this social data with your website data to get a full picture of how your audience wishes to engage with you and your brand.

 How to Apply Content Marketing Analytics

-Marketers have great ideas, so do managers and CEOs.
-Analytics help filter and focus those ideas to data-driven decisions.
-If your company has a website and promotes content on even one or two social media networks, then it already has enough information to begin making content marketing decisions based on metrics.
+Marketers have great ideas, and so do managers and CEOs.
+Analytics help filter and focus those ideas on data-driven decisions.
+Suppose your company has a website and promotes content on even one or two social media networks.
+In that case, it already has enough information to begin making content marketing decisions based on metrics.
 This might be the greatest CYA move you can make, but it’s just plainly the most effective.

 Get yourself and your company out of a reactive content marketing role.
 Make proactive decisions based on analytics.
 Refer to the analytics before launching a campaign.
 Be sure that all, or at least most, decisions are based on metrics that make sense.